At least 14 dead in a mass shooting at a bar in Soweto, South Africa - KESQ

 The police called on witnesses to come forward, saying the suspects were still on the run.

+Four other people were killed in a separate shooting incident in a bar in Sweetwaters in Pietermaritzburg on Saturday evening, police said Sunday.

+The Provincial Commissioner of KwaZulu-Natal, Lieutenant General Nhlanhla Mkhwanazi, said in a statement that at least 12 people were shot after two men entered the tavern and “randomly opened fire.”
+As in the Soweto shooting, police said the suspects were still at large and a manhunt was under way.

-The massacre in Soweto comes as the country still mourns the deaths of 22 young people — some of them as young as 13 — who died in as of yet unexplained circumstances at a tavern in East London last month.
+The twin shooting comes as the country still mourns the deaths of 22 young people — some of them as young as 13 — who died in as of yet unexplained circumstances at a tavern in East London last month.

 The-CNN-Wire